sleung852/pyquantfi/README.md

 ### **Features**

-Provide a simple tool to compute vanilla and exotic options
+Provide a simple tool to compute the prices of vanilla and exotic options

 ### **UI Description**